-As at 31 December 2020, trade receivables of the Group amounted to S\$4,494,439.
-The Group's trade receivables balance was significant to the Group as it represented 16% of the total assets of the Group.
+As at 31 December 2021, trade receivables of the Group amounted to \$\$3,843,489.
+The Group's trade receivables balance was significant to the Group as it represented approximately 15% of the total assets of the Group.

 The collectability of trade receivables is a key element of the Group's working capital management, which is managed on an ongoing basis by management.
-The determination as to whether trade receivables are collectable involves management judgement and estimates.
+The determination as to whether trade receivables are impaired involves management judgement and estimates.
 As such, we determined that this is a key audit matter.

 Management considered the age of the outstanding balances, existence of disputes, recent historical payment patterns and any other available information concerning the creditworthiness of customers.
-Management incorporated this information together with the default rate of the industry and forward looking growth rate to determine the provision of expected credit losses on trade receivables.
+Management incorporated this information together with the default rate of the industry and forward-looking growth rate to determine the allowance of expected credit losses on trade receivables.